EQEmu/eqemu-docs-v2/docs/categories/client-configuration/macos-mojave-client-configuration.md

 ### Create a 32-bit Wine Prefix

-{% hint style="info" %}
+!!! info
     Unfortunately, wine-stable now installs a 64-bit Prefix.
 Be sure to complete this step to overcome this unfortunate decision.
-{% endhint %}

 * Copy and paste this command and execute: